 I guess if I had to gripe about something in LittleBigPlanet 2 is that it doesn’t feel so much like a sequel, as it does the game I felt LittleBigPlanet 1 should have been.
 Though I think its safe to say that a lot of the features in LBP2 wouldn’t have been present without the community feedback the first game provided.

 LittleBigPlanet 2 honestly came out of nowhere for me.
 It’s not that I didn’t know it was coming, I just didn’t realize I could have so much fun with it.
 From its style to dialogue and gameplay, to music and characters - everything about it charmed me.
 The story mode isn’t incredibly long, but it gives you a great taste of the variety of things the LBP2 engine can do.
 We saw some pretty amazing creations in the first game with some limited tools - with all the new creation options on people’s finger tips it’s going to be quite the ride to the next 2.5 million levels.

-The Co-Op Experience: Team up through co-op specific levels or user created levels with friends.
+The Co-Op Experience: The online servers were shut down in September 2021.
+Until then it was possible to play with four players not only locally but also online..
+Team up through co-op specific levels or user created levels with friends.
 Build levels together and create new experiences.

 Co-Optimus game reviews focus on the cooperative experience of a game, our final score graphic represents this experience along with an average score for the game overall.
 For an explanation of our scores please check our Review Score Explanation Guide.